gatesphere/pilaje/README.md

 be escaped.

 **Meta-programming**
-pila allows some limited meta-programming, via the fact that both macros and anonymous macros are allowed to define new macros.
+pilaje allows some limited meta-programming, via the fact that both macros and anonymous macros are allowed to define new macros.
 For example:

     $main[0]> :macro1 #(:macro2 "I'm macro2, and I didn't exist when macro1 was called!" . pop) call